current North Carolina plate

 Antique Auto plates with embossed and flat serial characters, respectively; embossed Horseless Carriage plate; 1966 passenger car plate used as a YOM plate.

 Antique Auto plates are available to vehicles more than 35 years old.
 Serial format is 00000Horseless Carriage plates are similar to antique auto plates, except that they show an image of a very old car on the plate.
 These are available to vehicles from model year 1943 or older.
 The serial format for these is 0000.
-Like other special interest plate types, the state issued antique auto plates, and possibly also horseless carriage plates, with flat serial characters between the fall of 2008 and some time in 2010.
+Like other special interest plate types, the state issued antique auto plates, and likely also horseless carriage plates, with flat serial characters between about the fall of 2008 and the fall of 2011.

 In North Carolina, antique auto and horseless carriage plates are both considered to be special interest plates, and cost $10 extra than regular plates, and so there's no restriction against driving the vehicle daily, if desired.